Craig Allen says: ‘Meet Soft Cell’

 Ultimately, Soft Cell would place 10 hits on the British Top-40 charts (including "Bedsitter"), but failed to re-connect with American record buyers.

-Yes, in New Jersey, they are a "One Hit Wonder."
+Yes, in the USA, they are a "One Hit Wonder."

 Soft Cell would split up in 1984.